Grant Flower: Early days

 Grant Flower was born in Salisbury, Rhodesia and was educated along with his brother Andy at North Park School where they were the best players in their age groups.
 Although always an allrounder, he bowled seamers in his early days and his bowling was rated more than his batting.
 He changed to spin bowling in high school.
-Quite clearly, Flower is part of the famous talent production line from St George's College, which also includes England cricketers Sam and Tom Curran as well as New Zealand international Colin de Grandhomme among a plethora of other internationally capped players.
+Quite clearly, Flower is part of the famous talent production line from St George's College, which also includes England cricketers Sam Curran and Tom Curran as well as New Zealand international Colin de Grandhomme among a plethora of other internationally capped players.

 In the summer of 1990–91 his elevation to a professional cricketer was confirmed when he was employed by the Zimbabwe Cricket Union.
 His debut first-class game for Zimbabwe came against England A. In his second match he opened the innings and was rewarded with a fifty adding what would be the first of many century partnerships with his brother Andy.

 At just 19, Flower was part of the 1990 ICC tournament where the winner would qualify for the World Cup.
 Zimbabwe would go on to win the competition with Grant Flower scoring heavily in the early games.
 Had they not won the competition it is likely that Zimbabwe would not have made their rise to Test cricket, at least not until much later.
 Grant Flower missed out on the 1992 World Cup due to injury.
-In 1993, Grant spent a season in England with Widnes Cricket Club in the Manchester and District Cricket Association.
-He also spent a season at Wallasey Cricket Club of the Liverpool Cricket Competition in 1995.
+In 1990, Grant spent a season in England with Winscombe Cricket Club, followed by Widnes Cricket Club in the Manchester and District Cricket Association in 1993.
+He also spent a season at Barnt Green Cricket Club of the Birmingham League in 1995.